The topology of closed manifolds with quasi-constant sectional curvature: Proof of Theorem

 The argument from (\cite{DDM}, Lemma 2.7) applies to show that for any sequence $\widetilde{p'_i}\in E_0$ converging to $\widetilde{q}$ in $\widetilde{M}$ the spheres $L_{\widetilde{p'_i}}$ converge to the round sphere $L_{\infty}$.
 Indeed, if we had another limit sphere $L'_{\infty}$ passing through $\widetilde{q}$, then a small enough connected neighborhood $V$ of some point $p\in L_{\infty}-L'_{\infty}$ would intersect all leaves $L_{\widetilde{p_i}}$ and would miss all $L_{\widetilde{p'_i}}$.
 Since any curvature leaf in $E_0$ disconnects $E_0$, this would imply that $V$ is not connected, contradicting our choice.

 Therefore $\overline{E_0}$ is obtained from $E_0$ by adjoining two boundary (possibly degenerate) round spheres corresponding to the ends.
 Since $\overline{E_0}$ is compact and $\pi$ is a covering $\pi(\overline{E_0})=\overline{E}$.
 Then $\overline{E}$ is obtained from $E$ by adjoining two round spheres.
 They cannot intersect transversely, as otherwise close enough leaves of $E$ should intersect.
 Thus the boundary spheres should be either disjoint or tangent.
 Lifting both of them to $\widetilde{M}$ we obtain two round $(n-1)$-spheres in $\mathbb H_{\kappa}^{n+1}$.
-They bound two convex $n$-disks whose intersection is convex.
+They bound two convex $n$-balls whose intersection is convex.
 Therefore the spheres intersection is either one point or a $(n-2)$-sphere and in particular it is connected. \end{proof}

-In general, $\lambda$ might have poles.
-Consider a spherical cylinder with a disk adjoined to it, having the form of a rotationally invariant cap whose north pole is the only isotropic point.
+If one only assumes that the metric is 1-QC the curvature leaves function $\lambda$ might have poles at $C$, contrasting with the situation described in Lemma \ref{extension-lambda} for locally 1-QC metrics.
+The behavior of $\lambda$ is directly related with the behavior, possibly wild, of the distinguished line field $\xi$ in a neighborhood of an isotropic point.
+Consider a spherical cylinder with a ball adjoined to it, having the form of a rotationally invariant cap whose north pole is the only isotropic point.
 Then curvature leaves are spheres whose intrinsic curvature $\lambda$ explodes when approaching the isotropic point.
 In fact, this is the only phenomenon which can arise:

 \begin{lemma} Assume that $\lambda >0$ on $M-C$ and set